 A fast BSS transition is a BSS transition that establishes the state necessary for data connectivity before the reassociation rather than after the reassociation.

-NOTE—A nonmobility based transition from a BSS to the same BSS (same AP or PCP) is also supported.
-See 11.3.5.4 (Non-AP and non-PCP STA reassociation initiation procedures).
+NOTE—A nonmobility based transition from a BSS to the same BSS (same AP or PCP) or from one AP MLD to the same AP MLD(#22010) is also supported.
+See 11.3.6.4 (Non-AP STA, non-AP MLD, and non-PCP STA reassociation initiation procedures) .

-ESS-transition: This type is defined as STA movement from a BSS in one ESS to a BSS in a different ESS.
-This case is supported only in the sense that the STA might move.
-Maintenance of upper-layer connections cannot be guaranteed by IEEE Std 802.11; in fact, disruption of service is likely to occur.
+(#22010)

 (#6575)A third type of transition is STA movement from a BSS in one ESS to a BSS in a different ESS.
 Maintenance of upper layer connections during transition between ESSs cannot be guaranteed by IEEE Std 802.11; disruption of service is likely to occur.